Call us free on 0800 0853 823

 The good news is that you can treat gum disease at home, depending on how advanced the health condition is.
 In the early stages (such as gingivitis), your dentist may recommend following a strict oral hygiene regimen, including brushing your teeth twice a day with regular flossing.

-Companies like Corsodyl manufacture specific gum disease toothpaste and mouthwashes, which may help reduce plaque build-up.
+Companies manufacture specific gum disease toothpaste and mouthwashes like Corsodyl, which may help reduce plaque build-up.
 However, whilst you can use these remedies at home, it’s still important to speak to your dentist to see what treatments they recommend.

 The Importance of a Professional Diagnosis